-Results 1–10 of 32 for "Curriculum"X related to "Science Watch--The two faces of oxytocin" Refine Your Search Refine Your Search TopicEducation (31)Learning & memory (4)Children (3)Personality (3)Testing issues (2) 2 more... [+] Race (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Benjamin, Ludy T. (1)Brabeck, Mary (1) 14 more... [+] Duda, John J. (1)Dwyer, Carol (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 32 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 4.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 5.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 6.Activity 2.1: Personality and Personality AssessmentThis activity provides a vehicle for the discussion of numerous issues, including test construction, gender differences, operational definition, reliability, validity and methodology.Curriculum 7.Day 2: VisionCovers the structure of the eye, visual pathways, characteristics of light, color theories, structure of the ear and auditory theories.Curriculum 8.Activity 1.1: The Muller-Lyer IllusionA variation on this popular illusion involving arrows of varying lengths uses a sliding ruler.Curriculum 9.Activity 4.1: The Stroop EffectThe name of a color printed in a different color ink than its name creates interference due to the two pieces of information in conflict.Curriculum 10.Activity 3.1: Freud's Personality Theory: ID, EGO, SUPEREGO Roleplay ActivityTeach the interplay between the three elements of Freud's personality theory: id, ego and superego.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Curriculum"X related to "Science Watch--The two faces of oxytocin"
+Results 1–10 of 27 for "Curriculum"X related to "The two faces of oxytocin" Refine Your Search Refine Your Search TopicEducation (24)Learning & memory (4)Children (3)Personality (3)HIV & AIDS (2) 4 more... [+] Race (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Dwyer, Carol (1) 16 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 3.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 4.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 5.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 6.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 7.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 8.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
+Curriculum 9.Activity 2.1: Personality and Personality AssessmentThis activity provides a vehicle for the discussion of numerous issues, including test construction, gender differences, operational definition, reliability, validity and methodology.Curriculum 10.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Curriculum"X related to "The two faces of oxytocin"